AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 ### Select [!DNL Google Cloud Storage] as the data source {#select-gcs}

+>[!CONTEXTUALHELP]
+>id="rtcdp_collaboration_audience_sourcing_specifications_gcs"
+>title="Prepare your data for onboarding"
+>abstract="Read the Audience Sourcing Specification guide to learn how to format and structure audience data from Google Cloud Storage for Collaboration."
+>additional-url="https://www.adobe.com/go/rtcdp-collaboration-audience-sourcing" text="See the guide"

 The data source selection screen lists all available connection types.
 Select **[!UICONTROL Google Cloud Storage]** and then select **[!UICONTROL Next]**.

 ![The Add audience workflow showing the data source selection screen with Google Cloud Storage selected and Next highlighted.](../../assets/setup/gcs-audience-sourcing/gcs-data-source-selection.png)